Dr. John Crock

 The cost of carpal tunnel surgery at Knox Plastic Surgery includes fees for the procedure, anaesthesia, and post-operative care.
 A detailed quote will be provided during your consultation, tailored to your specific needs.
 Patients with private health insurance may have varying out-of-pocket expenses, depending on their coverage.
 It’s advisable to check with your insurance provider to understand your benefits.

-About Dr John Crock
+Dr John Crock